 If a researcher has a project/technology that is export controlled and needs an export license to proceed, he/she must curtail the activity until a review to determine if an exception or exclusion applies or if a license is required.
 Note that "deemed exports" may also require a license.

-License reviews, application and approvals or denials can take up to 3-6 months before a final determination is made.
+License reviews, application and approvals or denials can take up to 3-6 months (or longer for OFAC) before a final determination is made.
 Each license is for a specific export transaction.